wighawag/bomber-woman/docs/contracts/Registry.md

 ### **Description**

-a registry that let user send greetings to the world  It is used as a demo for jolly-roger,  a fully featured SDK to build entirely decentralised apps and games  It is inteded to be deployed via upgradeable proxy locally  to showcase the HCR (Hot Contract Replacement) capabilities of `hardhat-deploy`  but immutable on live networks.
+a registry that let user send greetings to the world  It is used as a demo for bomberman-onchain,  a fully featured SDK to build entirely decentralised apps and games  It is inteded to be deployed via upgradeable proxy locally  to showcase the HCR (Hot Contract Replacement) capabilities of `hardhat-deploy`  but immutable on live networks.

 ## Functions